UNDER CONSTRUCTION

 1877

-On March 3td, Ohio Governor Rutherford B. Hayes became the 19th US President replacing his friend Ulysses S. Grant, who had completed both of his allowed terms.
-Today there are many Central Ohio roads, buildings, and organizations named after these two Ohioans.
+On March 3, Ohio Governor Rutherford B. Hayes became the 19th US President, replacing his friend Ulysses S. Grant, who had completed his allowed terms.
+Many Central Ohio roads, buildings, and organizations are named after these two Ohioans today.

 Hayes only served one term because he preached that Presidents should only be allowed one term.
-He felt that their decisions could be influenced by re-election donors, thus comprising average citizens.
-After his single term, he successfully campaigned for his Ohio buddy General James A. Garfield, to replace him.
+He felt that re-election donors could influence their decisions, thus comprising average citizens.
+After his single term, he successfully campaigned for his Ohio buddy, General James A. Garfield, to replace him.

 The horrifying Ohio State Lunatic Asylum was finally completed.
 It would remain our country's largest building (by square footage) for 65 years (when the Pentagon opened in 1942).

-Enormous buildings were scarce before the 1900s because they were incredibly labor and material intensive.
+Enormous buildings were scarce before the 1900s because they were incredibly labor and material-intensive.
 Around the turn of the century, steel framing slashed the cost of building huge structures to pennies on the dollar.
-Only this asylum's roof and floors were (wood) framed; the rest was concrete, mortar, stone, and bricks.
+Only this asylum's roof and floors were (wood) framed; the rest were concrete, mortar, stone, and bricks.
 It took a crew of 1500 seven years to build.
 It took another large team seven years (possibly a world record) to demolish it in the 1990s.

 Being so enormous, plus sitting on top of that ridge, this asylum dominated the western horizon from Columbus.
 It frightened citizens from miles away.
 It also maintained a substantial state-run security department large enough to scare everyone away from Sullivant's Hill without a visible soldier or federal agent.